roadside-picnicx/VBA-project/README.md

 ## Compile
 To compile the project, you can choose to use `make` command or manually compile the files.

-The `make` will create `VBA_projekt.exe` and `unitTests.exe` executables, so they can run on Windows and Linux.
+The `make` will create `VBA_projekt.exe` and `unitTests.exe` executables, so they should run on Windows (if you have GnuWin) and Linux.
 You can call from the root folder following commands:
 ```bash
 # Compile only program
 make